ddttom/ai-with-mac/master-setup-README.md

 The Jupyter extensions script creates a custom Jupyter configuration that provides code completion while eliminating annoying "missing server" messages.

+Following the jupyter extensions script the master downloads gemma-2b-it-4bit model, the simplest model which wil get you started on any ARM Mac

 ## Customizing Your Environment

 The environment is designed to be extended and customized.
 Here are some ways you might adapt it: